PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/README.md

 ---

 ## What This Lab Does
-I built a regional ISP (AS 65001) operating two Points of Presence (PoPs): **Oslo** and **Bergen**, to learn how real service providers work.
+This lab builds a regional ISP (AS 65001) operating two Points of Presence (PoPs): **Oslo** and **Bergen**, to learn how real service providers work.
 Each PoP provides paid transit, public peering, and dual‑stack connectivity for a customer network that is also present in both cities.
 The lab covers:

 - **BGP route reflection** - scaling iBGP without full mesh
 - **Segment Routing MPLS** - modern traffic engineering